hmz42/SRS/README.md

 #### 2.1 Description
 - Users search for products or services through the Angular frontend.
 - SQL Server database facilitates efficient retrieval of information.

-#### 2.2 Dependencies
-- Relies on availability and responsiveness of SQL Server database.
-- Angular frontend sends queries to .NET backend.

 #### 2.3 Assumptions and Preconditions
 - Assumes an updated and accurate product catalog.